killown/rustfire/README.md

 ## Features

-- **Connect to Wayfire**: Establish a connection to the Wayfire socket.
-- **Send and Receive JSON Messages**: Send JSON messages to Wayfire and handle responses.
 - **List and Manage Views**: Retrieve information about and manage views.
 - **List and Manage Outputs**: Get details about outputs connected to Wayfire.
 - **Retrieve Configuration**: Access Wayfire's configuration details.